ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 They are registered in the GLUE Authority Identifier URN Registry in {{GLUE-URN}}.

-## Note about LEI URNs

-Users should be aware that [LEI-IANA] registers a URN namespace for LEIs.
-This means that LEIs can be represented as URNs in at least two ways.
-For example, "urn:lei:INR2EJN1ERAN0W5ZP974" is equivalent to "urn:glue:lei:INR2EJN1ERAN0W5ZP974".

 # Security Considerations

 There are no additional security considerations beyond those already inherent to